Discovering different views about sustainability

 What could an Italian holy man or a German holy woman from the 12th century have to do with how you live in urban, consumerist culture in the 21st century?

 If we’re speaking about St Francis of Assisi and Hildegard of Bingen, then the answer might be, ‘a lot’!

 St Francis of Assisi

 The life of Francis reveals a man who, recognising that accumulating material possessions could not satisfy him, gave up the power and wealth of his family to live among the poor and marginalised of his time.
 However, his desire to be connected to others went beyond human beings.
 It extended to being connected to all of creation.
 In the same way he cared for the health and well-being of people he also cared for the fragile earth and its resources.

 Francis saw the creation, of which human beings form a part, as an integral, interconnected whole.
 Rather than stewardship, Francis talked about a relationship of fellowship.
-This is illustrated in his Canticle of the Sun, in which he uses the language of the family to describe how he perceives the interrelationship of God, human beings and the universe.
 Thinking about a relationship with God and creation in terms of fellowship or a family provides a very different perspective to that which says the earth is given by God for humans to use to satisfy their own needs.

 A stirring video interpretation of the canticle might stimulate primary and secondary learners to interpret Francis’ poem for themselves.
 The following thinking routines could scaffold their interpreting activity!

 - To stimulate learners’ curiosity and support thoughtful interpretation of the canticle, use the routine,